Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Results

-In our adaptation of the 1D \BumpHunter{} algorithm, the following constrains on the 1D area of interest are imposed, with the algorithm details outlined as follows: \begin{itemize} \item The initial 1D window width is 2 bins, starting with the window placed at the left of the spectrum. \item Compute the \BumpHunter{} test statistics~$t$. \item Add the left- or right-neighbouring bin to the interval based on larger resulting~$t$. \item Continue as long as the number of bins $N$ of the interval under test in 1D fulfills $ N \leq \frac23 \, n^\mathrm{bins}$ where $ n^\mathrm{bins}$ is the numbers of non-empty bins and as long as $t$ grows. \item Start again with shifted search window by one bin from left to right. \item Try all such resulting 1D intervals, return the one with the best BH score. \end{itemize}
+In our adaptation of the 1D \BumpHunter{} algorithm, the following constrains on the 1D area of interest are imposed, with the algorithm details outlined as follows: \begin{itemize} \item The initial 1D window width is 2 bins, starting with the window placed at the left of the spectrum. \item Compute the \BumpHunter{} test statistics~$t$. \item Add the left- or right-neighbouring bin to the interval based on larger resulting~$t$. \item Continue as long as the number of bins $N$ of the interval under test in 1D fulfills $ N \leq \frac23 \, n^\mathrm{bins}$ where $ n^\mathrm{bins}$ is the numbers of non-empty bins and as long as $t$ grows. \item Start again with a~shifted search window by one bin from left to right. \item Try all such resulting 1D intervals, return the one with the best BH score. \end{itemize}

-We propose a natural 2D extension of the \BumpHunter{} algorithm following these considerations: \begin{itemize} \item The initial 2D window width is $2\times 2$ bins, placing the window at the bottom left of the spectrum. \item Compute the \BumpHunter{} test statistics~$t$. \item Add a directly neighbouring bin to the current 2D area (excluding diagonal neighbours) which leads to the largest positive change in~$t$. \item Continue as long as $t$ grows and while the number of bins $N$ of the 2D area under test its widths in $x$ and $y$ ($w_x$ and $w_y$) fulfill $N < n^\mathrm{bins} \, \land \, w_x \leq \frac23 \, n^\mathrm{bins}_x \, \land \, w_y \leq \frac23 \, n^\mathrm{bins}_y$, where $n^\mathrm{bins}$ is the numbers of non-empty bins and $ n^\mathrm{bins}_{x,y}$ are the number of non-empty bins of the 1D histogram projections along the $x,y$ axes. \item Start again shifting the search window by one bin gradually in $x$ and $y$ directions from left to right. \item Try all such 2D areas, return the one with the best BH score. \end{itemize}
+We propose a~natural 2D extension of the \BumpHunter{} algorithm following these considerations: \begin{itemize} \item The initial 2D window width is $2\times 2$ bins, placing the window at the bottom left of the 2D histogram. \item Compute the \BumpHunter{} test statistics~$t$. \item Add a~directly neighbouring bin to the current 2D area (excluding diagonal neighbours) which leads to the largest positive change in~$t$. \item Continue as long as $t$ grows and while the number of bins $N$ of the 2D area under test with its widths in $x$ and $y$ ($w_x$ and $w_y$) fulfills $N < n^\mathrm{bins} \, \land \, w_x \leq \frac23 \, n^\mathrm{bins}_x \, \land \, w_y \leq \frac23 \, n^\mathrm{bins}_y$, where $n^\mathrm{bins}$ is the number of non-empty bins and $ n^\mathrm{bins}_{x,y}$ are the numbers of non-empty bins of the 1D histogram projections along the $x,y$ axes. \item Start again shifting the search window gradually by one bin in $x$ and $y$ directions from left to right. \item Try all such 2D areas, return the one with the best BH score. \end{itemize}

-For presentational purposes we further define the BH score as a logarithm of its test statistics, noting that a small shift in the score means a large shift in the actual \BumpHunter{} test statistics.
+For presentational purposes we further define the BH score as a~logarithm of its test statistics, noting that a~small shift in the score means a~large shift in the actual \BumpHunter{} test statistics.